Skip to Content

 All merchant actions require a signing key.
 See Signed Requests for setup, and the per-action pages for the exact signer call and request body.

-Plan upgrades and downgrades (raising the cap, with optional proration) are subscriber-authorized — the subscriber consents on the hosted page (modifySubscription).
+Raising the cap (with optional proration) is subscriber-authorized — the subscriber consents on the hosted page (modifySubscription).
 A merchant key can only charge within the subscriber’s cap and cancel; it can never raise the cap or pull off-cycle.

 Customer-Initiated Cancel